Amazon Echo Dot with Clock

-Adding an LED clock to an existing speaker may seem like a lazy update on Amazon’s part, but the Echo Dot (3rd Gen) with Clock is still a standout among entry-level smart speakers in the home with its current price of $55 (originally $60), exceptional smart home integration, powerful assistant in Alexa, and a design that fits any decor style.
+Adding an LED clock to an existing speaker may seem like a lazy update on Amazon’s part, but the Echo Dot (3rd Gen) with Clock is still a standout among entry-level smart speakers in the home with its $60 cost, exceptional smart home integration, powerful assistant in Alexa, and a design that fits any decor style.

 Amazon also offers several bundles that are worth the look, typically packaging another smart gadget without inflating the total cost.
 For example, the bundle that includes awill set you back $70.